rwydaegh/goliat/README.md

 ### 📊 Built-in Analysis
 Extract whole-body SAR, localized peaks (10g), and tissue-specific metrics.
 Auto-generate heatmaps and statistical reports.

+### 📝 Automated Reporting
+Turn results into a draft paper instantly.
+Generates a fully compiled LaTeX PDF with all plots, tables, and statistics organized for peer review.

 </td>
 <td width="50%">